This policy sets out the procedure for authorising candidates to sit as deputy High Court judges under section 9(1) of the Senior Courts Act 1981.

 - (e) President of Employment Tribunals (England and Wales) or the President of Employment Tribunals (Scotland)

 Candidates must submit an application and a self-assessment, and sometimes also a sample of written work.

 The JAC will then request a statement of a candidate’s suitability for the post from a relevant leadership judge, such as:

 - Senior President of Tribunals

 - Judge-in-charge of a specialist jurisdiction or Family Division Liaison Judge

 Applicants will need to demonstrate the ability to deal with cases that would otherwise be dealt with by a High Court judge, or the potential to acquire this ability.

-The Commission will recommend candidates to the Lord Chief Justice for membership of the pool.
-The Lord Chief Justice will then consult the Lord Chancellor before authorising candidates to sit as deputy High Court judges.
+The JAC will recommend candidates to the Lord Chief Justice for membership of the pool.
+The Lord Chief Justice will then consult the Lord Chancellor before authorising candidates to sit as Deputy High Court judges.

 The above selection process will not apply under certain exceptional criteria which were agreed following consultation with the judiciary.

 Read about these criteria in the section 9(1) policy